 Fraudulent website scams

-Let's take a closer look at each one of these scams and I can teach you how to check a scammer.
+Let's take a closer look at each of these scams, and I can teach you how to check a scammer.

 Scammers will groom their victims using online dating websites as well as other forms of communication.
 An example would be communication on social media messaging services such as Facebook messaging, texting, emailing, etc.

 So how can you tell if the person you are talking to is a scammer?
-Once a scammer knows that they have the trust of their victim, they will begin to ask for help, usually by asking for financial assistance.
-In 2019, the FTC reported that Americans lost $201 million to romance scams, this number is almost double the amount of what was lost in 2018.
-And, with more people using the internet due to the COVID-19, the amount of money lost to romance scams in 2020 will probably be even higher.
+Once a scammer knows that they trust their victim, they will begin to ask for help, usually by asking for financial assistance.
+In 2019, the FTC reported that Americans lost $201 million to romance scams.
+This number is almost double the amount of what was lost in 2018.

-If you or someone you know are dating online, it is actually important for an online dater to check any person they are communicating with.
+If you or someone you know are dating online, an online dater needs to track any person they are communicating with.

 A few simple tricks to catch a dating scammer:

-Use their picture to perform an image search on Google to see if it is stolen from somewhere else.
+Use their photo: Use their picture to perform an image search on Google to see if it is stolen from somewhere else.
 Google Image Search

-Perform a reverse phone lookup: You can also perform a reverse phone lookup or people search by name lookup on a people search directory to try and find out more about them.
+Perform a reverse phone lookup: You can also perform a reverse phone lookup, or people search by name lookup on a people search directory to try and find out more about them.
 People search directories are great resources that have access to billions of records.
 You can use these directories to lookup and name or phone number.

 There are countless ways for a scammer to take someone's money or personal information over the phone.
-Through texting and calling, scammers can and have gained access to credit cards, social security numbers, bank accounts numbers, and other personal information.
+For example, scammers can access credit cards, social security numbers, bank account numbers, and other personal information through texting and calling.

-There are a few easy ways to perform a scammer phone number lookup, some methods are more successful than others.
+There are a few easy ways to perform a scammer phone number lookup.
+However, some methods are more successful than others.

 A few simple tricks to catch a phone scammer:

-Perform a reverse phone lookup: The most successful way to lookup a phone number is to perform a reverse phone lookup to see if there is available information on the owner of the phone number such as their name and physical address.
+Perform a reverse phone lookup: The most successful way to lookup a phone number is to perform a reverse phone lookup to see if there is any available information on the owner of the phone number, such as their name and physical address.

-Lookup the phone number on Google, sometimes people will report a phone number on scamming sites or the phone number may have been shared somewhere else online.
+Google phone lookup: Lookup the phone number on Google.
+Sometimes people will report a phone number on scamming sites, or the phone number may have been shared somewhere else online.

 Know when to pick up the phone: Never answer the phone if it is an unfamiliar phone number.
 Once a scammer reaches you, they can mark your number as active.
-Instead, report any suspicious calls to the Federal Trade Commision here.
+Instead, report any suspicious calls to the Federal Trade Commission: Federal Trade Commission- Report Fraud

-Gone are the times that the smartest email scammers use broken language in their emails and claim to be a Nigerian prince.
-Email scammers have gotten quite savvy, creating emails that can even trick the most tech-smart individuals.
+Gone are the days when the smartest email scammers use broken language in their emails and claim to be Nigerian princes.
+Instead, email scammers have become quite savvy, creating emails that sometimes even trick the most tech-smart individuals.

 You never want to fall victim to an email scam.
-These scams are (in my opinion) the easiest to fall victim to.
-It's simple to make emails seem from a familiar sender and scammers don't have to communicate using their voice via email.
-It's harder to know how to locate a hacker when they are sending you email for this reason.
+Unfortunately, these scams are (in my opinion) the easiest to fall victim to.
+It's simple to make emails seem familiar, and scammers don't have to communicate using their voice via email.
+In addition, it's harder to locate a hacker when sending you an email, as there is almost nothing personal about emails.

-Scammers from all over the world can simply use a well-constructed email to and send it to thousands of people at once- making it easy to fool multiple people at an alarming rate.
+Scammers from all over the world can use a well-constructed email and send it to thousands of people at once- making it easy to fool multiple people at an alarming rate.
 The success rate for phishing emails is quite astounding- in 2020, 75% of companies in the United States fell victim to a successful phishing attack.

 A few simple tricks to catch an email scammer:

-Look at the sender's email address: Instead of looking at the name of the sender, look at the email address that It's sent from.
-Usually scammers can change the name to anything they want to (such as from Amazon) but if you look at the email that It's sent from if it's a scam it won't be from a website’s verified email address.
+Look at the sender's email address: Instead of looking at the sender's name, look at the email address that It's sent from.
+Usually, scammers can change the name to anything they want to (such as from Amazon), but if you look at the email that It's sent from, if it's a scam, it won't be from a website verified email address.

-If you're not sure if the email address is a valid one, you can look up the email address on Google.
-If it is the company's email address it should pop up on your Google search results under somewhere on the company’s website.
+Validate the email address: If you're not sure if the email address is valid, you can look up the email address on Google.
+If it is the company's email address, it should pop up on your Google search results somewhere on its website.

-If you believe that the email address is a scam email, you could also report the email address to the FTC so that they can investigate.
+Report a scam: If you believe that the email address is a scam email, you could also report the email address to the FTC so that they can investigate.

-Scammers that scam people through online websites by pretending to be a legitimate online retailer, either through setting up a fake retail website or creating ads on a real retail website.
-The most popular way that scammers do this is by setting up a website that is very appealing to the eye and then they claim to sell luxury brands at a highly discounted rate.
+Scammers trick people through online websites by pretending to be legitimate online retailers, either through setting up a fake retail website or creating ads on a real retail website.
+The most popular way that scammers do this is by setting up a very appealing website to the eye, claiming to sell luxury brands at a highly discounted rate.

 If you see a deal that looks too good to be true on a website or an ad, you might want to follow your instinct.